undecided/tg/README.md

 got HTML strings in your Javascript, and you're sick of trying to remember to close your tags, this is a pretty awesome step up!

-There are a few other syntaxes that work - here's an output from the test suite that I ran recently:
+There are a few other syntaxes that work - here's an output from the test suite for reference:

 ```
 Tg
-  ✓ generates an empty div with Tg("div")
+  ✔ generates an empty div with Tg("div")
-  ✓ generates a div with static content with Tg("div", "content")
+  ✔ generates a div with static content with Tg("div", "content")
-  ✓ generates a div with dynamic content with Tg("div", -> "whee")
+  ✔ generates a div with dynamic content with Tg("div", -> "whee")
-  ✓ generates params with Tg("div", class: "foo")
+  ✔ generates with params at the back like Tg("div", class: "foo")
+  ✔ generates with params at the front like Tg.div({class: "foo"}, "some content")
-  ✓ generates params and static content with Tg("div", class: "foo", "bah")
+  ✔ generates params and static content with Tg("div", class: "foo", "bah")
-  ✓ generates params and dynamic content with Tg("div", class: "foo", -> "bah")
+  ✔ generates params and dynamic content with Tg("div", class: "foo", -> "bah")
-  ✓ concatenates any other string / fn params Tg("div", class: "foo", "whee", "bah", -> "bah")
+  ✔ concatenates any other string / fn params Tg("div", class: "foo", "whee", "bah", -> "bah")
-  ✓ concatenates any arrays of string / fn params Tg("div", class: "foo", ["whee", "bah", -> "bah"], ["boo"])
+  ✔ concatenates any arrays of string / fn params Tg("div", class: "foo", ["whee", "bah", -> "bah"], ["boo"])
-  ✓ has shortcuts for common tags, e.g. Tg.div(class: foo, "whee")
+  ✔ has shortcuts for common tags, e.g. Tg.div(class: foo, "whee")
-  ✓ has a modifier for self-closing tags, e.g. Tg("br/")
+  ✔ has a modifier for self-closing tags, e.g. Tg("br/")
-  ✓ knows that certain shortcuts should self-close, e.g. Tg.br() == "<br/>"
+  ✔ knows that certain shortcuts should self-close, e.g. Tg.br() == "<br/>"
+  ✔ knows that self-closers can sometimes have content too, e.g. Tg.br("Hi") == "<br>Hi</br>"
 ```

 ### Development